How can optimization solvers produce better decisions?

 Optimization solvers help improve decision-making around planning, allocating and scheduling scarce resources.
 They embed powerful algorithms that can solve mathematical programming models, constraint programming and constraint-based scheduling models.

-IBM CPLEX® Optimizer solvers can find answers for linear programming, mixed integer programming, quadratic programming and quadratically constrained programming problems.
+Solvers like IBM CPLEX® Optimizer can find answers for linear programming, mixed integer programming, quadratic programming and quadratically constrained programming problems.

 For detailed scheduling problems, IBM offers solvers designed for constraint-based scheduling models.
 For combinatorial problems such as a configuration or packing issue, you can build constraint programming models to solve them.
 And you can try the solvers at no charge.